BUGS-NYU/schedge/README.md

 #### Delayed for now
 - [ ] Use `schedge_meta` table to allow changing schools/subjects at runtime
-- [ ] Remove all the different `types` folders, simplify database edits and whatnot
+- [ ] Remove all the different `models` folders, simplify database edits and whatnot
 - [ ] Make an admin portal
 - [ ] Fuzzer?
 Some kind of tester I guess